Bruschetta with Mozzarella

 Bake for 4-5 minutes.
 Broil for 1-2 minutes for more color if desired.
 Spoon the tomato and mozzarella mixture on the toasted baguette right before serving and finish with balsamic glaze.

-Toast & season the bread.
+- Toast & season the bread.
 This extra step makes a huge difference.
-The bread holds up better and has more flavor.
+The bread holds up better and has more flavor by adding just a little oil, salt and pepper.

-Do not assemble ahead of time.
+- Do not assemble ahead of time.
 You want to spoon the tomato mixture on the toast right before serving.
 This ensures the bread does not become soggy.
+However, the bruschetta mixture can be the day before and stored in the fridge.
+It gets better with time!

 Calories: 164kcal | Carbohydrates: 23g | Protein: 5g | Fat: 6g | Saturated Fat: 1g | Polyunsaturated Fat: 1g | Monounsaturated Fat: 4g | Sodium: 455mg | Fiber: 2g | Sugar: 4g